 Cart Price: £150.00 / $225.00 New/Boxed Price: £275.00 / $400.00

 3. Outback Joey

-Only 1,000 copies of this extremely rare game were ever made.
+Number three in our rare Mega Drive games / rare SEGA Genesis games list only had 1,000 copies made.
 It was bundled with the Heartbeat Personal Trainer.
 This platform title uses your heartbeat to control Joey the kangaroo to help him run and jump.
 Little is still known about this mysterious game, but one thing is for sure; this game fetches a pretty penny when on auction sites.